-Cholesterol is a waxy, fat-like substance found throughout the body, including the blood.
+Cholesterol is a waxy, fat-like substance found throughout the body.
 Total cholesterol consists primarily of high-density lipoprotein (HDL, the "good" cholesterol), low-density lipoprotein (LDL, the "bad" cholesterol), and triglycerides.
-There is evidence that a poor cholesterol profile (typically high in LDL) can accelerate breast tumor formation and growth.
+There is evidence that a poor cholesterol profile can accelerate breast tumor formation and growth.

 Now a new study has reported that high LDL facilitates metastasis by promoting vascular invasion of breast cancer cells.